cmod/craigstarter/README.md

 # SP-starter

-An indie Kickstarter-like experience for Shopify with multiple goals and variants as campaign tiers.
+A free to use / edit / extend crowdfunding tool for Shopify with multiple goals and variants as campaign tiers.

 By [Craig Mod](https://craigmod.com).
 Made possible by [SPECIAL PROJECTS](https://craigmod.com/membership/).